Additivemenu/spoonlee1/Udemy/React_Native/C4/README.md

 + design what state you need
 + design what logic you need in callback handler
++ React is all about callbacks.
+Differenct callbacks run at different condition
+  + useState: run only on the initial rendering of the component
+  + useEffect: define callbacks run on dependency change (between render cycle)
+  + various handlers: run when component-associated event is triggered
+  + most interestingly, callbacks can be nested with each other!

 ```js
 const MyComponent = (props) => {